OEE vs. OPE vs. TEEP – Which Should Manufacturers Calculate?

 OEE stands for Overall Equipment Effectiveness.
 We go into more detail about what OEE is and what it’s not here.

 OEE is a metric used to calculate and score all the elements of machine effectiveness in the manufacturing process.
-It combines availability, utilization, production, and quality metrics into the score.
+It combines availability, utilization, performance, and quality metrics into the score.
 It is supposed to summarize the efficiency of a machine, cell, or production line during the manufacturing process.

 Many manufacturers view it is an important metric to optimize around; however, we’ve talked before about some of the nuances that come with this metric that must be explored before it can be used as a true rubric for process and product improvement.
+(And, some even debate the role scheduled downtime plays in calculating OEE.)

 You can use a free OEE calculator here and calculate OEE yourself.

-What is OPE? (also called TEEP)
+What is OPE?
+What is TEEP?

 OPE stands for Overall Production Effectiveness.
 It can also be called TEEP (Total Effective Equipment Performance).